WINE 7003 - Australian Wine in the Asian Century

-Assessment Related RequirementsParticipation in the group task sessions is essential due to the intensive nature of small group learning involved and is assessable for each student's contribution to group tasks.
+Assessment Related RequirementsParticipation in the two weekend workshops is the tutorial component of the course and is essential due to the intensive nature of small group learning involved in the workshops and because the workshop participation is a component of the course assessment.

-Marks will be awarded for contribution to session group tasks.
-Students are expected to prepare for classes by completing the assigned reading prior to the class and preparing for the discussion topic and or questions provided on Myuni for that session.
+Marks will be awarded for workshop participation and for contribution to workshop group projects.
+Students are expected to prepare for workshop classes by completing the assigned reading prior to the class and preparing for the discussion topic and or questions provided on Myuni for that workshop.

 Word Limit: 2500 words

-Method of Submission: you are required to email this assignment along with a business school cover sheet via Myuni for this course no later than the due date and time.
+Method of Submission: you are required to email this assignment along with a business school cover sheet to the lecturer no later than the due date and time.

 This exam will be open book and will cover every topic in the course - content from all lecture materials and course readings is examinable.

 To gain a pass for this course a mark of 50% must be obtained on the final examination as well as a total of 50% overall.

 SubmissionAssignments are to be submitted by email with the Business School coversheet by the due time and date.

 Extensions will be granted on medical grounds with a medical certificate.